erwannbst/portfolio/data/projects/imtoundra.md

 #### Second unit

 This second unit is located outside the Toundra house and is responsible for sending the data to the cloud.
-It has internet access and sends the data to the cloud using Wi-Fi.
+It has internet access and uses Wi-Fi to send the data to the cloud.

 - Raspberry Pi Zero W
 - Ra-02 LoRa module (SX1278)